 Before our long vacation in South Africa, the nation was one I knew little about.
 I watched the Color of Friendship like any little girl addicted to The Disney Channel and was introduced to apartheid.
 I watched nature documentaries showcasing the beautiful visuals of the Cape and the effects of the two colliding ocean currents.
 And of course, I knew of the inspirational Nelson Mandela.
 After 90 days, and getting banned from the country, we fell completely fell in love.

+Namibia is one of those beautiful places in Africa you probably don’t think about.
 We entered Namibia after buying a car in South Africa and were ready to tackle the desert for the next month.
 Namibia is truly an unworldly country.
 The country is filled with vast landscapes, chilling coastlines, amazing wildlife, and a unique Africa.

 The name Namibia even comes from the world’s oldest desert that covers much of the country.
 No country on earth can compete for the type of natural beauty that awaits travelers in Namibia.
 You can find towering red sand dunes, dead tree valleys preserved in time, and utterly unique wildlife.